We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Scuba diving cruises in the Cayman Islands promise a greater variety than many other Caribbean destinations: wrecks, steep walls, healthy coral gardens and plenty to offer lovers of macro.
 And with a total of 365 dive sites, the Caymans are a year-round destination in more ways than one.

 Of the 3 islands, Grand Cayman sees the greatest number of visitors and offers a combination of wall diving with pelagics in the blue and easy, current-free coral gardens to explore as shore dives, and turtles galore.
 The laid-back Little Cayman normally sees more action underwater than on land with vibrant, dramatic walls and swimthroughs.
-To many this is where the Caymans best diving can be found.
+For many, this is where the Caymans best diving can be found.
 The 3rd island, Cayman Brac offers wreck diving plus walls and coral reefs on a range of sites that makes it suitable for divers of all experience levels.
+All 3 islands are visited on the liveaboard diving cruises that operate here.

 Typical of the Cayman islands, diving is in endlessly clear and warm water combined with encounters with Caribbean reef sharks, nurse sharks, stingrays, spotted eagle rays, turtles, lobsters, tarpon, grouper, French angelfish, barracuda, parrotfish and vast schools of silversides.
 If you prefer poking around looking for smaller lifeforms on the reefs then you will enjoy sighting creatures such as Caribbean reef squid, yellow-head jawfish, juvenile spotted drums (Equetus punctatus), juvenile smooth trunkfish (Rhinesomus triqueter), and a variety of crustaceans.